The White House Says It Supports Giving Citizenship To 1.8 Million DREAMers

 “$25 billion as ransom for Dreamers with cuts to legal immigration and increases to deportations doesn’t pass the laugh test,” Gutiérrez said.
 “The President cannot be trusted to keep his word or maintain his position for more than a couple of hours and every time the hardliners on immigration inside and outside the White House shift his position, we get farther from a deal to serve the will of the American people to give Dreamers a way to live here legally.”

-The Democratic representative, who is serving his final term, said it would be cheaper to erect a 50-foot concrete statue of a middle finger and point it towards Latin America than fund Trump’s $25 billion “border wall system.”
+The Democratic representative, who is serving his final term, said "it would be far cheaper to erect a 50-foot concrete statue of a middle finger and point it toward Latin America" than to fund Trump’s $25 billion “border wall system.”

-Rep. Mario Diaz-Balart said the proposal demonstrated that it was not only focused on finding a permanent solution for 1.8 million DREAMers, but also border security.
+Republican Rep. Mario Diaz-Balart said the proposal demonstrated that it was not only focused on finding a permanent solution for 1.8 million DREAMers, but also border security.

 “This administration is putting forward a serious proposal to both of these issues, something that cannot be said of previous administrations,” Diaz-Balart said.